EstherAlo/DAREY.IO-Projects/Project 1/Project1.md

                                                                             sudo ls /etc/apache2/sites-available
                                                                             ```

-Screenshot below shows the new file in the site-available directory.
-With this VirtualHost configuration, we’re telling Apache to serve projectlamp using /var/www/projectlampl as its web root directory.
+*Screenshot below shows the new file in the site-available directory.
+With this VirtualHost configuration, we’re telling Apache to serve projectlamp using /var/www/projectlampl as its web root directory.*
 ![Project 1 - F (2)](https://user-images.githubusercontent.com/93116204/139141359-ff767a0c-969e-4e27-8f7b-59df825621f2.png)

 I used the a2ensite command to enable the new virtual host:```
                                                            sudo a2ensite projectlamp
                                                            ```

+ *Screenshot below*
 ![Project1 - G (4)](https://user-images.githubusercontent.com/93116204/139143110-b8438846-7b52-45e0-a8f4-25716ad20dc7.png)

 I disabled the default website that comes installed with Apache.
 This is required if you’re not using a custom domain name, because in this case Apache’s default configuration would overwrite my virtual host.